Is Paid to Read Email Real or Fake? Full Site Review

 2. PaidEmails

-The main attraction of Paid to Read Email, as the name suggests, is its PaidEmails service.
-New members are required to opt into PaidEmails in order to get started earning.
-The emails are just advertisements, and Paid to Read Email receives a commission for the products and services that members purchase.
+As its name suggests, Paid to Read Email’s main attraction is its PaidEmails service.
+New members are required to opt into PaidEmails in order to start earning.
+The emails simply contain advertisements, and Paid to Read Email receives a commission for the products and services its members purchase.

-The company offers the option to change the payment per email to any amount between $.01 and $.10 per email.
-But since Paid to Read Email only makes money when members complete the offers received via email, it keeps track of member activity using credits called Guaranteed Paid Emails (GPE).
+This company offers the option to change the payment per email to any amount between 1 and 10 cents.
+Since Paid to Read Email makes money only when its members complete the emailed offers, it keeps track of member activity using credits called Guaranteed Paid Emails (GPE).

-Each new account is credited 100 GPE which will decrease as the member receives emails.
-The higher the member sets each email payment (between $.01 and $.10), the faster the GPE balance will diminish.
+Each new account is credited with 100 GPE, but this amount decreases as the member receives emails.
+The higher the member sets each email payment (between 1 and 10 cents), the faster the GPE balance will diminish.

-To put this into simple numbers, Paid to Read Email gives you 100 GPE (worth $2).
-If you set your payment to $.02 per email, you’ll receive 50 emails just to earn that $2.
-Even if the company sends you 2 emails per day, it will take almost a full month to earn $2.
+To put this into simple numbers, Paid to Read Email will instantly give you 100 GPE (worth $2).
+If you set your payment to 2 cents per email, you’ll need to receive 50 emails just to earn that $2.
+Even if the company sends you two emails per day, it will take you nearly a full month to earn $2.

-Once the GPE balance reaches zero, you will not get paid to open new emails.
-You can replenish your GPE balance by taking surveys and, you guessed it, buying stuff that the company recommends.
+Once the GPE balance reaches zero, you no longer be paid to open new emails.
+You can replenish your GPE balance by taking surveys and – you guessed it – purchasing items the company recommends.

 Related: 15+ Ways to Make Money Online for Free